Cockfighting: Regional variations

 In some regional variations, the birds are equipped with either metal spurs (called gaffs) or knives, tied to the leg in the area where the bird's natural spur has been partially removed.
 A cockspur is a bracelet (often made of leather) with a curved, sharp spike which is attached to the leg of the bird.
 The spikes typically range in length from "short spurs" of just over an inch to "long spurs" almost two and a half inches long.
 In the highest levels of 17th century English cockfighting, the spikes were made of silver.
 The sharp spurs have been known to injure or even kill the bird handlers.
 In the naked heel variation, the bird's natural spurs are left intact and sharpened: fighting is done without gaffs or taping, particularly in India (especially in Tamil Nadu).
-There it is mostly fought naked heel and either three rounds of twenty minutes with a gap of again twenty minutes or four rounds of fifteen minutes each and a gap of fifteen minutes between them.
+There it is mostly fought naked heel and either three rounds of twenty minutes with a gap of twenty minutes or four rounds of fifteen minutes each and a gap of fifteen minutes between them.

 Cockfighting is common throughout Southeast Asia, where it is implicated in spreading bird flu.
 Cockfighting is a popular form of fertility worship in Southeast Asia.

 India

 The sport of cockfighting has long been outlawed in India, with the Supreme Court proclaiming the practice to be in direct violation of the Prevention of Cruelty to Animals Act 1960.
 According to M Ravindranath Babu Superintendent, Indian Police, it is also considered a hijack of traditional festivals to promote illegal betting and gambling.
 Despite this, institutional resistance to government bans on cockfighting occurs.
-At India's ‘Sun God’ festival in 2012, the local Bharatiya Janata Party district committee campaigned for the right to have cock-fights.
+At India's 'Sun God' festival in 2012, the local Bharatiya Janata Party district committee campaigned for the right to have cock-fights.
 This was then agreed by local police if it took place inside the temples.

 Cockfights are currently common in the southern Indian states of Telangana, Andhra Pradesh, Tamil Nadu and Karnataka and in Tulu Nādu it is a tradition after any ritual to conduct cockfight despite a countrywide ban imposed in 1960.
 It is a regional spectacle primarily taking place in January, coinciding with harvest festival celebrations.
 Like Jallikattu, Cock fighting (Seval Sandai) an ancient spectator sport is mentioned in Sangam literature Paṭṭiṉappālai and Tirumurukāṟṟuppaṭai.